-Research shows that poor children's vocabulary gap is evident at 18 months and widens to make learning more difficult and create lifelong disadvantages.
+Research shows their vocabulary gap compared with middle income children is evident at 18 months and widens to make learning more difficult and create lifelong disadvantages.

 We must rethink language support for children in poverty to fill vocabulary gaps that are already evident at 18 months.
 These gaps hinder reading, reduce learning and can lead to lifelong disadvantages.

 Though we need more research into what works, the evidence suggests that sustained training for teachers to deliver instruction around new words in early years environments could help to reduce the “word gap” that harms children in poverty.
 Our efforts could be even more effective if teachers, who often have good relationships with the parents of young children, could help Mom and Dad carry on the work at home.

 “Vocabulary instruction accounts on average for just 5 minutes of the classroom day.
 Teachers provide about half of the talk in the classroom but mainly to direct and manage children.
 These trends occur in classrooms serving middle income children but are more pronounced in lower income settings.”